b-basyildiz/QuOpt/README.md

 - `crossTalk`: Boolean. *"True"* to incorporate cross-talk into system. *"False"* otherwise.
 - `contPulse`: Boolean. *"True"* to have continuous pulse shapes (sin^2(x)) into model. *"False"* otherwise.
 Pulse shape can be altered
 - `leakage`: Boolean. *"True"* to have leakage to a higher energy level incorporated into system. *"False"* otherwise.
+- `minimizeLeakage`: Boolean. *True* to have higher energy state populations to be minimized. *False* otherwise.

 - `anharmonicity`: detuning of energy states (in units of the coupling strength).
-Anharmonicity is the same for both qudits.
+Anharmonicity is the same for both qudits. *This will be changed in the future such that each qudit will have its own anharmonicity parameter.*
 - `staggering`: staggering between two qudits (in units of coupling strength)

 - `ode`: Numerical ODE solver for time-dependent systems.
 (Either *RK2* or *SRK2*)
 - `h`: Step size for ODE Solver.
+- `alpha`: tuned parameter for minimizing higher energy state populations.
+Higher weight leads to stronger supression of higher energy state populations and vice versa.

 - `segmentCount`: Number of microwave pulse segments applied in given time.
 - `g`: coupling strength.